You know I couldn’t resist.

 We walked the short trail from the visitor center to the 3-story dwelling which had great views of the valley.
 I spoke with a volunteer ranger for a bit who shared a little bit of the Sinagua history and other spots in Verde Valley that you can see ruins.
 The best time to visit is in the fall when the foliage is turning, it is very brief, but according to the ranger, exceptionally beautiful.
 I think it is pretty interesting any time of year, but we will be back in the autumn to check it out.

-Mr. Misadventures was frustrated that he couldn’t get far enough distance to get the all the ruins in frame.
+Mr. Misadventures was frustrated that he couldn’t get far enough distance to get all the ruins in the frame.
 We spoke with the rangers who didn’t have a clue how to access the hills surrounding the park, so we took off on the hunt to gain elevation to access the site at a better angle.
 After driving around a bit and striking out, we headed back to the train depot to eat lunch prior to the trip getting underway.
 (More on Tuzigoot in a bit!)

 They do sell snacks and drinks on the train, and even ice cream on the return trip.
 But given our low carb lifestyle, we packed our own lunch and picnicked at the depot.
-The depot has nice outdoor tables, a store, a museum, a full restaurant and a snack bar.
+The depot has nice outdoor tables, a store, a museum, a full restaurant, and a snack bar.

 We purchased a coach class ticket (there are first class, caboose, and locomotive ride-along tickets as well).
 When you pick up your tickets you are assigned to a railway car (ours was the Tucson, which is cool, because we love Tucson).
 We boarded our car and were introduced to our docents for our trip.
 We did a little safety talk and were then let loose.

 The interior of the train cars are well maintained and the seats are comfortable.
 The trains began running in 1912 as a means to link the copper smelter at Clarkdale with the copper mines in Jerome.
 Jerome is another fun place to visit in the hills above Clarksdale.
-It is a historic mining that has been well preserved for the sake of tourism and is quite popular to visit.
+It is a historic mine that has been well preserved for the sake of tourism and is quite popular to visit.
 You can see it in the hills here:

 The Santa Fe Railway owned the tracks and trains until 1988 when it was bought by a private citizen David L. Durbano who re-opened the line between Clarkdale at milepost 38 and Perkinsville at milepost 18.
 So the route is 40 miles round trip.
 It takes 2 hours to get to Perkinsville, the FP7 locomotive car is turned around and the train returns to Clarkdale, the entire route through the Verde Valley.